Francino Francis: Barwell

 Francis joined Barwell in 2008, where he was initially employed as a striker.
 However, with the club facing a defensive crisis, manager Marcus Law asked Francis to play a centre half in a match, following an injury to their current centre half, Francis played the role.
 He continued to play in the position and spent three seasons with the club, making 151 appearances and scoring 30 goals.

 Tamworth

 Francis re-joined his former Barwell manager Marcus Law at his new club Tamworth on 16 June 2011.

 Francis became the first casualty in Tamworth's rebuilding for the 2012–13 season, after being released on 9 May 2012.

 Hednesford Town

 Francis started Hednesford's pre-season friendly against former club Tamworth on 28 July 2012, impressing enough to earn a contract.

 Barwell return

 In December 2014, Francis returned the club following his release from Hednesford Town.

 Wolverhampton Sporting

 Francino was confirmed as manager of West Midlands (Regional) League Premier Division side Wolverhampton Sporting on 26 September 2019.

+Smethwick Rangers

+Francis was appointed manager of Smethwick Rangers.